 - Place the mixture into your container, preferably glass to help prevent chemical leaching.
 If using a glass jar, simply scoop out onto feet and apply using a clean makeup brush.
 Remember to wash your hands thoroughly before touching your eyes, since there’s cayenne powder in the mix.

 - Apply it twice daily for 1-2 weeks.
-You can even sleep with it on, just make sure to wear socks to prevent it from staining the bed sheets.
+You can even sleep with it on, just wear socks to prevent it from staining the bed sheets.

-Apple cider vinegar bath: Add 2 cups apple cider vinegar to bath water and soak for a minimum of 20 minutes to help eliminate odour and kill bacteria.
+Apple cider vinegar bath: Add two cups of apple cider vinegar to some bath water and soak in the tub for a minimum of 20 minutes to help eliminate odour and kill bacteria.

 Tea foot soak: Place 4-5 mint tea bags per litre of water.
-Make the tea as normal, allow it to cool and soak feet for a minimum of 20 minutes each day.
+Make the tea as normal, allow it to cool, then soak feet for a minimum of 20 minutes each day.

-Salt bath: Pour 1/2 cup sea salt or 1/4 cup Epsom salt into 4 cups water and soak for a minimum of 15 minutes.
+Salt bath: Pour 1/2 cup sea salt or 1/4 cup Epsom salt into four cups of water and soak for a minimum of 15 minutes.

 Rotate Shoes & Socks Frequently

-Rotating shoes often ensures the same footwear isn’t being worn day in, day out, which can lead to a build-up of bacteria and odour.
-Rotate between 2-3 pairs of shoes to allow enough time for each pair to dry out thoroughly before next use.
+Rotating shoes often ensures the same footwear isn’t being worn day in and day out, which can lead to a build-up of bacteria and odour.
+Rotate between 2-3 pairs of shoes to allow enough time for each pair to dry out thoroughly before their next use.

-Opt for open-toed sandals or thongs (flip flops), and when at home, go barefoot to allow feet to air out.
+Opt for open-toed sandals or thongs (flip flops), and when at home, go barefoot as much as possible to allow feet to air out.
 Detachable insoles are also useful, as you can remove them frequently to dry.